Presbytery of Chicago: History

 The Presbytery traces its roots to the early development of Presbyterianism in the Midwest during the 19th century.
 Its member congregations include some of the city's oldest and most historically significant churches, as well as newer immigrant and multicultural communities.

-Among the historical churches are First Presbyterian Church, Second Presbyterian Church, Fourth Presbyterian Church, and Edgewater Presbyterian Church.

 Closures and consolidation

 With the decrease in membership across the Presbytery of Chicago, the Presbytery Assembly dissolved churches, sold properties, moved congregations, and even consolidated communities.

 In 2009, Norwood Park Presbyterian Church and St. Andrews Presbyterian Church merged to create Friendship Presbyterian Church.
 They moved into the Norwood Park Metra Station for worship and activities before moving into a performing arts space.
 Partnering with a new development at 5150 N Northwest Hwy., they moved there in 2022 when construction was completed.
 It has since become one of the leaders in LGBTQ inclusion and social justice activism within the Presbytery.

 After selling its historic property, Ravenswood Presbyterian Church chose to continue worshiping elsewhere.
 Its members and worship participants are largely Latin American.
 In 2024, the congregation partnered with Mayfair Presbyterian Church, 4358 W. Ainslie Ave., where they currently hold services.